-- File reading
+- File reading.

-- File preprocessing (optional)
+- File preprocessing (optional).

-- File transfer from the host to the device
+- File transfer from the host to the device.

 An inefficient input pipeline can severely slow down your application.
-An application is considered input bound when it spends a significant portion of time in input pipeline.
+An application is considered input bound when it spends a significant portion of time in the input pipeline.
 Use the insights obtained from the input pipeline analyzer to understand where the input pipeline is inefficient.

 The input pipeline analyzer tells you immediately whether your program is input bound and walks you through device- and host-side analysis to debug performance bottlenecks at any stage in the input pipeline.

-See the guidance on input pipeline performance for recommended best practices to optimize your data input pipelines.
+Check the guidance on input pipeline performance for recommended best practices to optimize your data input pipelines.